 Project Tracking System

-- The AIS Project Tracking System is a tool used by Departments and AIS to manage software changes.
+- The EAS Project Tracking System is a tool used by Departments and EAS to manage software changes.
 It defines the procedures for enforcing this Policy: project creation, software development, testing, project approval, and installation.

 - The Project Tracking system automatically notifies the person responsible for an action required to move the project to its next stage.